battlecode/battlecode-server-2017/specs.md

 ### Map Files

-aps are specified by XML files, and can be found in the maps folder of the release archive.
+Maps are specified by XML files, and can be found in the maps folder of the release archive.
 The schema for the files should be fairly intuitive, so if you'd like to add your own maps you can use the provided maps as a basis.
 Each map has an associated random number seed, which the RNG uses to generate random numbers in games played on that map.

 ### Map Constraints
 Official maps used in scrimmages and tournaments must all satisfy the following conditions.